Kim A. Case, Ph.D.

 Research Interests

-As a mixed-methods social psychologist, Dr. Case applies critical theories to examine how social justice academics and underrepresented scholars create intentionally inclusive spaces within workplace and educational settings.
-Currently, Dr. Case's research focuses on the systemic impact of workplace cultural mismatch on how social justice academics navigate job demands with particular attention to health, performance, and retention outcomes.
-Her research investigates how dominant cultural norms and practices result in exclusionary or inclusive experiences for scholars deeply involved in DEIA (diversity equity inclusion accessibility), for example, by invalidating or rewarding DEIA work in faculty promotion.
-In her 3 books and additional pedagogical scholarship, she addresses inclusive, equity-minded teaching practices across all disciplines with special attention to anti-racist and social justice pedagogies.
-Her national and international faculty development work, including her Enough Y’all podcast, focuses on support for social justice academics tackling topics such as job crafting, values alignment, invisible labor, self-worth in the academy, imposter feelings, and defining “enough.”
+As a mixed-methods social psychologist, Dr. Case examines how academics contribute to intentional creation of belonging and flourishing within workplace and educational settings.
+Currently, Dr. Case's research focuses on the impact of workplace factors on how faculty navigate job demands with particular attention to health, performance, and retention outcomes.
+Her research investigates how workplace norms, policies, and applied practices result in positive or negative experiences for scholars deeply involved in mentoring, service, and community collaborations, for example, by invalidating or rewarding their work in faculty promotion.
+Her national and international faculty development work focuses on support for faculty career engagement and success by tackling topics such as job crafting, values alignment, invisible labor, self-worth in the academy, imposter feelings, and defining “enough.”

 Select Publications